Pop Culture Madness!

 The Latin translation of the Winnie The Pooh 1926 book was the first foreign-language book to be featured on the New York Times Best Seller List, and the only book in Latin ever to have been featured there.

 The Orange Julius grew out of an orange juice stand opened in Los Angeles by Julius Freed.
-People began lining up at the store and shouting, "Give me an Orange, Julius!"
-Eventually, the new drink would simply be called "the Orange Julius".
+People began lining up at the store and shouting, “Give me an Orange, Julius!”
+Eventually, the new drink would be called “the Orange Julius.”

 Stella Artois was initially launched as a seasonal beer for Christmas in 1926.
 Due to its success, it became available all year round.